intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Any RSAB member holding a "CONCERN" position must explain their concern to the community in detail.
 The explanation might or might not be actionable.

-A position of CONCERN may be filed for two reasons:
+A position of CONCERN may be filed for several reasons:

    * The proposal represents a serious problem for one or more of the individual streams.
    * The RSAB member believes that the proposal would cause serious harm to the overall Series, including harm to the long-term health and viability of the Series.
+   * Comments received during a community call for comment need to be addressed, as described under {{cfc}}.

 Because RSAB members are expected to participate in the discussions within the RSWG and to raise any concerns and issues during those